Blog de Red Hat

-Outside of my direct role, I'm involved in several side projects - the TAM blog, some steering committees around remote work and employee engagement, some projects around resources for internal support for TAMs and a few more.
+Outside of my direct role, I'm involved in several side projects—blogging, some steering committees around remote work and employee engagement, some projects around resources for internal support for TAMs and a few more.
 Those things can consume a great deal of time, especially when I'm staring at a new blog post and I'm not happy with it.
 Pandora played loudly in the background sometimes helps cure my writer’s block.

-I'm obligated to be available between 9 and 5 and to be honest, generally work a regular day.
-If I'm doing anything off hours, it's because I want to (such as writing or playing with lab systems to learn "moar nerd stuff").
-Generally, it is not expected that I am available to customers at 2 a.m. if things blow up—that's what we have Production Support for.
+I'm obligated to be available between 9 a.m. and 5 p.m.
+I generally work a regular day.
+If I'm doing anything off-hours, it's because I want to (such as writing or playing with lab systems to learn "moar nerd stuff").
+I’m usually not expected to be available to customers at 2 a.m. if things blow up—that's what we have Production Support for.

 That sounds amazing...can I be a TAM too?

-If this intrigues you, you can always check http://jobs.redhat.com to join us.
+If this intrigues you, you can always check Red Hat Jobs to join us.
 Like Darth Vader often says, “Come to the Dark Side...we have cookies!”